Claim it now to manage your contact information, photos and menus whenever you like.

 The management and wait staff are hands-on and attentive.
 They need to keep their wits about them on a busy night – they host a weekly Quiz-night, which is well-supported by the residents, and is quite a fun night out.

 High ceilings with exposed beams, neutral colours and attractive textures contribute to an atmosphere that is far less clubhouse and much more modern home.
+On their quiz nights they have specials available such as seafood paella, but the take-out section of this business is booming – people come in to collect food all the time, and what is better than tasty food on your doorstep at a fair price.

-Good value for money food and a taste of estate living
+Good value for money food and a taste of estate living.

 Eat Out critics dine anonymously and pay for their meals in full.
 Read our editorial policy here.